Disclosure: We may get commissions for purchases made through links in this post

-Then read on and I’ll show you how to make a homemade water filter with Binchotan Charcoal that does just that!
+Want to know how to make a homemade water filter with Binchotan charcoal?

-Well, if you’ve ever noticed a tinge of chlorine in the smell or taste of your tap water, you’ll probably agree it’s pretty horrid.
-Pure water really isn’t supposed to smell or taste of anything.
+So if you’ve ever noticed a tinge of chlorine in the smell or taste of your tap water, this is where a homemade Binchotan water filter may help.

-As well as the fact it can effectively remove chlorine, I was also attracted to the fact Binchotan charcoal mineralises the water and balances its pH.
+As well as the fact it can effectively remove chlorine, Binchotan charcoal also remineralises water (adds in essential minerals such as magnesium), as well as balances water’s pH.

 What is Binchotan Charcoal?